Blog

 Table 3: Other clinical trials

-3.2 Timing of another clinical trial
+3.2 Timing of any other clinical trial

 3.3 Conducting a feasibility study